-In additional to BID and OFFER collection for each BKBM tenor each broker is obligated to enter all TRADES with their respective VOLUMES that have been executed/transacted during the Trading Window, into the NZdata system.
-If no trades occur in the one, three or six month tenors each broker is obligated to enter all bid & offer information with their respective VOLUMES at the close of the Trading Window.
+In additional to Bid and/or Offer collection for each BKBM tenor, each broker is obligated to enter all trades with their respective volumes that have been executed/transacted during the Trading Window, into the NZdata system.
+If no trades occur in any of the one-month to six-month tenors, each broker is obligated to enter all Bid and/or Offer information with their respective volumes at the close of the Trading Window.

-This is performed using their specified broker logons via a secure webpage All broker TRADES and VOLUMES must be entered into the system by 10:35am each business day by each broker venue.
+This is performed using their specified broker logons via a secure webpage All broker trades and volumes must be entered into the system by 10:35am each business day by each broker venue.